possatti/collectd-nvidia-smi/README.md

 Here is a list of what I plan to do if I actually feel like doing it:

- - Allow to replace `.` and `_` from queries.
- - Allow to select which ids to monitor.
+ - Allow to select which GPUs to monitor.
  - Allow different queries for each GPU.
 (I should pay attention to make a single `nvidia-smi` call.)
  - Perhaps include an option to use `nvidia-smi -q -x` instead.
 Keeping in mind that the queries will be different (different names).